Gluten free pizza fritelle are golden fried puffs of dough sprinkled with powdered sugar. This pastry treat will delight your tastebuds.

 More fun desserts

-Blueberry Muffins – get your ingredients together, and you’ll be taking these gluten-free coconut flour blueberry muffins out of the oven in just 25 minutes.
+Blueberry Muffins – Get your ingredients together, and you’ll be taking these gluten-free coconut flour blueberry muffins out of the oven in just 25 minutes.

-Dark Chocolate Drizzled Coconut Macaroons: these macaroons are every coconut lovers dream cookie.
+Dark Chocolate Drizzled Coconut Macaroons: These macaroons are every coconut lovers dream cookie.

 Want to save this recipe?
 Pin it!

-Gluten Free Pizza Fritelle
+Gluten Free Pizza Fritta Fried Dough Recipe

 Ingredients